-Qualified Facility Tax Credit: To simulate investments in manufacturing, corporate headquarters, and R&D-related manufacturing facilities, the Arizona Commerce Authority (ACA) offers refundable tax credits to companies that make capital improvements and create net new full-time jobs.
+Qualified Facility Tax Credit: Refundable tax credits are available to qualified businesses that make investments and create net new full-time jobs at manufacturing, corporate headquarters or R&D-related manufacturing facilities.
 To qualify for the incentive, at least 51% of the net new full-time jobs must have wages at or above 125% of the Arizona median wage for production occupations (reduced to 100% of median wage if project is located in rural area) and the company must pay at least 65% of employee’s health insurance premiums or membership costs.
-Quality Facility Tax Credits are authorized on a first-come, first-served basis with the maximum credit amount equal to the lesser of: 10% of the total qualified investment made at the facility; or $20,000 per qualified job created; or $30 million per taxpayer.
+Tax credits are authorized on a first-come, first-served basis with the maximum credit amount equal to the lesser of: 10% of the total qualified investment made at the facility; or $20,000 per qualified job created; or $30 million per taxpayer, per year.
 Tax credits are claimed in 5 equal installments over 5 consecutive taxable years.

-Research and Development Income Tax Credit: Provides refundable and non-refundable state income tax credits for qualified research and development activity in Arizona.
+Research and Development Income Tax Credit: Provides refundable and non-refundable state income tax credits for qualified R&D activity in Arizona.